swung-research/3d-csem-open-source-landscape/README.md

     │   ├── figures        # Figures for the paper
     │   └── notebooks      # Notebooks to create above figures
     └── model-{MODEL}      # 'block' or 'marlim'
-        └── {CODE}         # Each code has its folder └── results    # Result for each code
+        ├── {CODE}         # Each code has its folder └── results        # Result of each code

 1. This will not move to the public repo.
-2. Will currently stay empty, and figures will be created using the files in `model-{MODEL}/{CODE}/results`.
+2. Will currently stay empty, and figures will be created using the files in `model-{MODEL}/results`.
 However, once the article is finished this folder should contain all data to create the figure, such that the `manuscript`-folder is self-contained and can reproduce the entire article.

+**Each `model`-directory contains a README.md with instructions how to load the model and how to save the data correctly, so that we all save it in the same way.**

 ## Manuscript